PeterBid/Vivi-Adventure-Game/README.md

         removeBird(birdCurrentPosition) //remove the Bird class for movement }
-      birdCurrentPosition-- //make the Bird go left for movement addBird(birdCurrentPosition)// add the Bird in the Birds current position for movment
+      birdCurrentPosition-- //make the Bird go left for movement addBird(birdCurrentPosition)// add the Bird in the Birds current position for movement

     }, 1000); //Move Bird, Bird Riding and Vivi Classes left at a set interval of 1 seconds }